Cosmian/mse-cli/documentation/docs/home/getting_started.md

     To launch your first confidential microservice, follow this tutorial in your favorite terminal.

+    You don't need to be logged in the MSE console to run MSE Home.

 MSE Home 🏕️ is designed to start an MSE application on your own SGX hardware without using the MSE cloud infrastructure at all.

 We explain later how all the subscommands can be chained to deploy your own application.